Mayor & City Council

 Study Sessions

-City Council Study Sessions are typically held the second Thursday of each month at 6:00 p.m.
+City Council Study Sessions are typically held the second Wednesday of each month at 6:00 p.m.
 During a study session, Councilors discuss (study) information regarding specific topics of City business.
 These informal meetings allow for question-and-answer discussions, to provide Councilors with the knowledge to make the best decisions for citizens.

 The City Council does not vote, make decisions or hear public comment during study sessions.